dharmafly/elsewhere/_posts/2003-01-01-getting-started.md

     npm install
     bin/elsewhere

 Now just head to `localhost:8888`, type in a url and hit enter.
 The initial crawl will take while as each page needs to be visited and cached.
-Subsequent calls to the same url will be much faster because of this cache.
+Once cached though, you should find it pretty snappy.

 [node]: http://nodejs.org/